microsoftgraph/android-java-connect-rest-sample/README.md

 Once you've built the Connect sample, you can run it on an emulator or device.
 Pick a device with API level 15 or higher from the **Choose device** dialog.

-To learn more about the sample, visit our [understanding the code](https://github.com/OfficeDev/O365-Android-Microsoft-Graph-Connect/wiki/Understanding-the-Connect-sample-code) wiki page.
+To learn more about the sample, see [Call Microsoft Graph in an Android app](https://graph.microsoft.io/en-us/docs/platform/android).

 ## Questions and comments